ErroneousBee/ACGWiki/content/TODO/WebSite.md

 Create a page that hosts a small quiz, multiple choice on species identification.

-A Image library, or a curated gallery via plugin.
+A Image library, or a curated gallery via plugin. **DONE** See gallery plugin.